spaghettiwews/blog/content/post/fixing-doom-eternal-no-physical-devices-found-error.md

 ---
 title: "Fixing Doom Eternal's \"No Physical Devices Found\" Error.
 Well, not really."
 date: 2021-12-16T23:14:59+02:00
-excerpt: "What do you mean no GFX cards found?
+subtitle: "What do you mean no GFX cards found?
 I have two!"
 featured: false
 draft: false
 ---